dgnerlab/unbreakable-user-permalink/README.md

 Here are the benefits:
 * Separate pages for logged in users and non-logged users.
 Therefore, the cache file is created separately.
-* User cache can be preloaded using 'Common cache for logged in users' and 'No cache for admin'. <a href="">Learn more →</a>
+* User cache can be preloaded using 'Common cache for logged in users' and 'No cache for admin'.
+As a result, the page loading speed is also faster for logged-in users. <a href="">Learn more →</a>